Apricot oil

 Apricot oil or apricot kernel oil is pressed from the kernels of the Prunus armeniaca (apricot).
-Apricot kernels have an oil content of 40-50%.
+Apricot kernels have an oil content of 40–50%.
 The oil is similar to almond oil and peach oil, both of which are also extracted from the kernels of the respective fruit.

-The seed cake is also used separately to extract an essential oil, which contains Amygdalin - a colorless crystalline glucoside.
+The seed cake is also used separately to extract an essential oil, which contains amygdalin, a colorless crystalline glucoside.

 The oil is chiefly composed of oleic acid and linoleic acid, both of which are unsaturated fats.
-Palmitic acid, Palmitoleic acid, and Stearic acid make minor contributions to the overall oil content.
+Palmitic acid, palmitoleic acid, and stearic acid make minor contributions to the overall oil content.

-Vitamin Content of Apricot Kernels
+Vitamin content of apricot kernels

-The actual vitamin content of Apricot Oil may vary depending on the production technique.
-The following vitamins are present in the dry kernel matter.
+The actual vitamin content of apricot oil may vary depending on the production technique.
+The following vitamins are present in the dry kernel matter: